torvista/Zen_Cart-Image_Checker/README.md

 Installation
 ============
-0) Try this (as with ANY plugins/modifications) on your DEVELOPMENT SERVER first.
+0. Try this (as with ANY plugins/modifications) on your DEVELOPMENT SERVER first.
 Trust no-one!

-1) Backup your database and fileset.
+1. Backup your database and fileset.
-2) Copy the CONTENTS of the "YOUR_ADMIN" to YOUR Admin folder.
+2. Copy the CONTENTS of the "YOUR_ADMIN" to YOUR Admin folder.
 There should be no overwrites.
+Although spanish language files are included, you may delete them.

   I recommend you ALWAYS compare any "Plugin" fileset (Beyond Compare/Winmerge etc.) to your fileset FIRST to ensure there are indeed NO overwrites.
 DO NOT TRUST ANY PLUGIN to be perfectly written for ALL sites.

-3) On the first refresh of any admin page, some installation messages should be shown.
+3. On the first refresh of any admin page, some installation messages should be shown.
 Attend to any error messages.
-4) The file
+4. The file
 /includes/functions/extra_functions/register_image_checker.php
 has an auto-delete function so it does not run on every admin page load, but this is confusing when checking locally then uploading to the production site...but it has already vanished/self-deleted.
 So, this function is not enabled.
 This file can be manually deleted when the admin menu items have been installed.